web-platform-dx/baseline-browser-mapping/README.md

 `Mozilla/5.0 (Linux; arm_64; Android 11; Redmi Note 8 Pro) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/128.0.6613.123 YaBrowser/24.10.2.123.00 SA/3 Mobile Safari/537.36`

 Shows Yandex Browser Mobile 24.10 implementing Chromium 128.
-The Chromium version from this string is mapped to the main Chrome version from MDN `browser-compat-data`.
+The Chromium version from this string is mapped to the corresponding Chrome version from MDN `browser-compat-data`.

 > [!NOTE]
 > Where possible, approximate release dates have been included based on useragents.io "first seen" data. useragents.io does not have "first seen" dates prior to June 2020.
 However, these browsers' Baseline compatibility is determined by their Chromium version, so their release dates are more informative than critical.